Maha TET 2019 English Question Paper & Answer Key (Set-B)

 (2) The team is confident of winning the match.

-(3) The team is confident of win the match
+(3) The team is confident of winning the match

 (4) The team is confident for winning the match.